ksu-cs-textbooks/cc210/content/10-exceptions/06-java/04-throws/_index.md

 ```

 Place this code in `Throw.java` and modify it to do the following:
-1. If the user provides an invalid file name in the arguments array, it should throw a FileNotFoundException.
+1. If the `input.txt` file does not exist, it should throw a `FileNotFoundException`.
 We'll need to add the `throws` keyword and additional information in the correct place.
 2. It should read a single string of input from the user.
 To make this simple, don't forget to use the `trim()` method to remove any extra whitespace!
 3. If the string does not begin with a capital letter, it should throw a new [IllegalArgumentException](https://docs.oracle.com/javase/8/docs/api/java/lang/IllegalArgumentException.html) that contains the error message "Proper Capitalization Required!"
-4. Of course, if the string is empty, it should throw a StringIndexOutOfBoundsException when it tries to access the first character of the string.
+4. Of course, if the string is empty, it should throw a `StringIndexOutOfBoundsException` when it tries to access the first character of the string.
 5. Otherwise, it should print the string to the terminal.

-{{% notice noiframe %}}

-This content is presented in the course directly through Codio.
-Any references to interactive portions are only relevant for that interface.
-This content is included here as reference only.

-{{% /notice %}}